-"When our last bow is broken, Queen,And our last javelin cast,Under some sad, green evening sky,Holding a ruined cross on high,Under warm westland grass to lie,Shall we come home at last?"
+"When our last bow is broken, Queen, And our last javelin cast, Under some sad, green evening sky, Holding a ruined cross on high, Under warm westland grass to lie, Shall we come home at last?"

 And a voice came human but high up, Like a cottage climbed among The clouds; or a serf of hut and croft That sits by his hovel fire as oft, But hears on his old bare roof aloft A belfry burst in song.

-"The gates of heaven are lightly locked, gain,We do not guard our Come silently and suddenlyUpon me in a lane.Come silently and suddenly
+"The gates of heaven are lightly locked, We do not guard our gain, The heaviest hind may easily Come silently and suddenly Upon me in a lane.